davidmegginson/fgfs-scenery-build/README.md

 ## Configuration

 A Makefile drives the process.
-Note these variables at the top of the Makefile:
+Note these variables and their default values at the top of the Makefile:

 ```
 # What area are we building?